JimMarcolina/flowClean-Plugin/Readme.md

 # **Installation Instructions**

 1. To install these packages, open enter the following into your open R console:

     1. source("https://bioconductor.org/biocLite.R")

+    2. biocLite("flowCore")

-biocLite("flowCore") biocLite(“flowClean”)
+    3. biocLite(“flowClean”)
+    For troubleshooting tips, see the Daily Dongle article [Tips for Troubleshooting Plugins and R](http://flowjo.typepad.com/the_daily_dongle/2016/10/tips-for-troubleshooting-plugins-and-r.html).

 2. To install the FlowClean plugin:

-    2. Download FlowClean.jar from the FlowJo Exchange.
+    1. Download FlowClean.jar from the FlowJo Exchange.

-    3. Place the FlowClean.jar file in your Plugins folder.
+    2. Place the FlowClean.jar file in your Plugins folder.

-    4. Restart FlowJo and FlowClean should appear as an option within the Plugins menu.
+    3. Restart FlowJo and FlowClean should appear as an option within the Plugins menu.

 # **Disclaimer:**